 Pipeline to Living-Wage Careers for Veterans

-Bio: Crystal Radford received her MA in educational policy and leadership from the Ohio State University’s College of Education and Human Ecology.
+VISTA Member Bio: Crystal Radford received her MA in Educational Policy and Leadership from The Ohio State University’s College of Education and Human Ecology.
 There, she also studied curriculum and instruction and gained expertise in educational equity.
 Previously, Crystal helped students with career readiness as a TMA AmeriCorps VISTA while serving as a Second Year Experience Coordinator for Morgan State University’s Center for Academic Success and Achievement’s Second Year Experience program.

-Project: The TMA AmeriCorps VISTA member will assist low-income veterans/military-connected students living within the Baltimore Metropolitan Area to enroll in a short-term certification program that leads to a living-wage career.
-This project will serve as an intermediary between partners and assist with setting up a process of recruiting, enrolling, aiding, advising, and tracking students as they complete their program, and then establish a process to help veteran students find employment through partners and outreach to industries hiring within the veteran’s career field, and will increase employment rates and income levels among veterans and military-connected families.
+Project: The TMA AmeriCorps VISTA member will assist low-income veterans/military connected students living within the Baltimore Metropolitan Area to enroll in a short-term certification program that leads to a living-wage career.
+This project will serve as an intermediary between partners and assist with setting up a process of recruiting, enrolling, aiding, advising, and tracking students as they complete their program, and then establish a process to help veteran students find employment through partners and outreach to industries hiring within the veteran's career field.
+This will increase employment rates and income levels among veterans and military-connected families.